 Talk to librarians!
-Some of the best advice I got, including which field I should pursue, came from other librarians."

-Talk to librarians!
 Some of the best advice I got, including which field I should pursue, came from other librarians.
 Several of the classes you can take have “networking” assignments, where you have an opportunity to talk to other librarians, see what they do.
 These assignments really opened doors for me, helped me discover what I wanted to do with my life.
 I spoke with several STEM librarians at both Wayne State and the University of Michigan who opened my eyes to some of the amazing opportunities available in science.

-It’s hard to describe how helpful both my work in student organizations and my work as a GSA have benefited me.
-I have learned so, so much in both situations.
+It’s hard to describe how helpful both my work in student organizations and my work as a GSA benefited me.
+I learned so, so much in both situations.
 Student groups gave me an opportunity to prove my commitment to the field, expanded my knowledge of specific topics, taught me how to organize events that benefit others, and helped me network.
 Some of my most fruitful connections grew from my student group work.
 As a GSA, I have had an opportunity to network with librarians at Wayne, which have lead to extensive and invaluable experience.
 I have an opportunity to grow relationships with faculty members, many of whom are now colleagues, references, and mentors.